SABS-R3-Epidemiology/epiabm/CONTRIBUTING.md

 All python tests are ran from the `pyEpiabm/run_tests` directory, which also contains comprehensive documentation tests, to ensure all new modules are also included in the documentation.
 Further information on how to run those tests is availiable in that file, while the github workflows describe how to run the C++ tests.

+We currently support python 3.6 onwards, and C++ 20.04, so ask that any contributions are also compatible with these versions.

 ## Submitting changes

 Please send a [GitHub Pull Request to epiabm](https://github.com/SABS-R3-Epidemiology/epiabm/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).